Coleridge-Initiative/big-data-and-social-science/docs/13-ChapterWorkbooks.md

 (<https://github.com/Coleridge-Initiative/bdss-notebooks>).
 Additional workbooks
 may be added over time and made available in this repository.

 To launch Binder and work on the notebooks, you can use the following link: (<https://mybinder.org/v2/gh/Coleridge-Initiative/bdss-notebooks/master>).

-At this point, online workbooks are available for selected topics that are covered in the book.
+The workbooks can also be run locally.
+In that case, you will need to install Python on your system, then install `ipython`, which includes a local Jupyter server you can use to run the workbooks.
+You will also need to install additional Python packages needed by the workbooks, and a few additional programs.
+The easiest way to get this all working is to install the free Anaconda Python distribution (<https://www.anaconda.com/distribution/>).
+Anaconda includes a Jupyter server and precompiled versions of many packages used in the workbooks.
+It includes multiple tools for installing and updating both Python and installed packages.
+It is separate from any OS-level version of Python, and is easy to completely uninstall.

 Notebooks
 ------------

-Below is a list of the online workbooks, along with a short summary of the content that each covers.
-Links to each of the individual workbooks are also provided in each section.
+Below is a list of the workbooks, along with a short summary of the content that each covers.

 ### Databases